trueos/trueos-docs/trueos-handbook/support.rst

 assists the Project in finding and fixing bugs.
 This makes using TrueOS® better for everyone.

-If becoming a tester interests you, subscribe to the `testing mailing list <http://lists.pcbsd.org/mailman/listinfo/testing>`_.
-As new testing versions become available they will be announced on this list.
+If becoming a tester interests you, join the
+`TrueOS® Lobby <https://gitter.im/trueos/Lobby>`_.
+As new testing versions become available they will be announced here.
 You will also be able to see what problems other testers are finding and can check to see if the problem exists on your hardware as well.
-You can also subscribe to `these RSS feeds <http://dir.gmane.org/gmane.os.pcbsd.testing>`_ if you want a quick way to keep up with the subjects being discussed on the testing mailing list.

 Anyone can become a beta tester.
-Follow these tips so that you can accurately describe your findings so they can be fixed as soon as
+Follow these tips so that you can accurately describe your findings when you :ref:`Report a bug` so that it can be fixed as soon as possible:
-possible:

-* Before you :ref:`Report a bug`, skim through the archives of the `testing mailing list <http://lists.pcbsd.org/mailman/listinfo/testing>`_ to see if anyone else has reported a similar problem.

-* When reporting a new issue, use a descriptive subject that includes the error and the version of TrueOS®.
-Ideally, the subject is short (8 words or less) and contains key words about the error.
+* Use a descriptive subject that is short (8 words or less) and contains key words about the error.

 * Ensure that the body of the bug report contains the output of :command:`uname -a`.